warstlcm/ISA444FinalProject/README.md

 means forecasts were off by about 5 percentage points of occupancy on average.

+**Results by Metric**

+**MAE:** LightGBM was the clear winner.
+It had an average MAE of 0.037 compared to the next best Chronos at 0.101.
+It won 75 out of 90 series.
+The otb gave it a huge edge.

+**RMSE:** LightGBM averaged 0.050 while everyone else was above 0.12.
+It won 76 series.
+The gap here actually shows that LightGBM wasn't just better on average, but it also avoided the big misses that RMSE penalizes.

+**MAPE:** LightGBM again at 0.108 average vs Chronos at 0.214.
+It is important to note that MAPE isn't super reliable here because some hotels hit zero occupancy on certain days, which makes MAPE break down.
+So take these numbers with a grain of salt and lean more on MAE and RMSE.

+**MASE:** LightGBM averaged 0.357.
+A MASE under 1 means it actually beat the Seasonal Naive benchmark, which none of the other models managed to do consistently.

+**Bias(ME):** LightGBM wasn't the winner here.
+AutoNBEATS won 18 series and AutoETS took 15.
+Most models slightly under predicted demand on average, which makes sense given the gaps of 0 pulling averages down.

+**AutoNHITS:** Showed inf across all metrics, which means something went wrong during that model's cross-validation.
+It should be excluded from any metric comparisons.

 ## Winning Model Forecast
 Based on the cross-validation results, LightGBM was selected as the winning model and used to generate the final 28-day occupancy forecasts